Mount Bachelor, United States: Family Ski Guide

 What It Actually Costs

 Your smartest money move: Buy two adult Ikon Passes and use the kids-ski-free benefit (children 12 and under).
-The entire family's season of lift tickets costs the same as two adult season passes.
+Stay in Bend at $120/night with a kitchen.

 The Honest Tradeoffs